Budibase/website/content/blog/automation/process-innovation.md

 It’s also worth recognizing that any of these secondary benefits can have a knock-on impact on our finances.
 So, we’d save money on hiring costs by improving employee retention, for example.

 It’s important to keep each of these in mind as they’ll help us to set informed goals around our process innovation initiatives.
+Take a look at our guide to creating a [process improvement plan](https://budibase.com/blog/process-improvement-plan/).

 ## Who is responsible for innovation?